Technology

 It's like a barista who memorizes your complicated coffee order after just a few visits—except this one never gossips about it.

-Both founders worked on Apple Vision Pro, combining deep experience in spatial computing, hardware-software integration, and consumer product design.
-Chris's venture partner background adds investor network.
+Chris Nolet was Staff SWE at Apple Vision Pro, is a second-time founder, and former venture partner.
+Ryan Burgoyne spent 6 years at Apple, helped kick off Vision Pro, and founded Skyglass VR.
+Together they combine deep experience in spatial computing, hardware-software integration, and consumer product design.
 The physical press-to-talk mechanism provides a genuine privacy guarantee that software-only solutions cannot match.